Kamal Haasan: 2010–2019

 Haasan collaborated for the fifth time with Ravikumar in Manmadan Ambu, for which he also wrote the screenplay.
 The story concerns a man who hires a detective to find out if his fiancée is cheating on him.
 The film was released in December 2010 to mixed reviews, with Behindwoods calling it "an entertainer, but in parts" and Sify saying it "lacks the punch to captivate the audiences".

 Haasan's next film after Manmadhan Ambu was 2013's Vishwaroopam, released in Hindi as Vishwaroop.
 It won two National Film Awards (Best Production Design and Best Choreography) at the 60th National Film Awards.
 Muslim groups in Tamil Nadu demanded the ban of the film and claimed, that the film would hurt Muslim sentiments.
-Although the film was cleared by Central Board of Film Certification of India, district collectors in the state of Tamil Nadu gave orders to the theatre owners to not show Vishwaroopam, citing law and order problems.
-However, the film was released in other states with greater Muslim populations than in Tamil Nadu.
-A mutual agreement with the Muslims of Tamil Nadu was finally settled on 2 February 2013, when Haasan accepted to mute five scenes.
-Vishwaroopam was the 2nd highest-grossing Tamil film of 2013.

 In May 2014, he was appointed as the official Indian delegate to the 67th Cannes Film Festival.
 As of July 2014, he was working on three films: Uttama Villain, Vishwaroopam II, the sequel of Vishwaroopam and Papanasam.
 After 2 years of Vishwaroopam's release, Uttama Villain was released on 2 May 2015 with exceptional critical reviews and on 3 July 2015, Papanasam a Tamil remake of Malayalam film Drishyam was released with positive reviews and became a huge success followed by the bi-lingual Thoongaa Vanam and Cheekati Rajyam, both doing moderate business.

 He was set to reprise his role of Balram Naidu (a Telugu RAW Officer) from Dasavathaaram in a spin-off film directed by himself titled Sabaash Naidu.
 The film was to be made in Tamil, Telugu, and Hindi (as Shabhash Kundu).
 The film's release date has been delayed owing to Haasan's entry into politics, and he pledged that he would focus on working on Indian 2 instead.